wjtje/svelte-kaios/README.md

 - Fonts
 - Header component

+## Things that are semi-'working'

+- Status bar

 ## Notes

 The dev build isn't working on a physical device, please use the production build if you are testing it on a physical device.